Fliptron/HP_Series_80_I-O_Extender/README.md

 even if the extender is in the top slot, all should be accessable.

-After the initial design and fabrication of PCBs, it was noticed that the clock signals with their 12 volt swin were incompatible with cheap logic analyzers.
+After the initial design and fabrication of PCBs, it was noticed that the clock signals with their 12 volt swing were incompatible with cheap logic analyzers.
 The addition of a level shifter installed *dead bug* style has fixed the problem.
 The schematic has been updated to reflect the addition, but the gerber files have not, since no more board fabs are planned.